jamiltarek55/Social_Network/README.md

 `$ yarn `

-- Finally, run the next command in the terminal to see the web app in your local browser, or also, you can use Live Server in Visual Studio Code.
+- Finally, run the next command in the terminal to see the web app in your local browser, or also, you can use Live Server in Visual Studio Code. for server running
--for server running

 `$ npm start` or
 `$ yarn start`

--for client runnig go to client folder by type `cd lient` `$ npm start` or
+for client runnig go to client folder by type `cd client`and then type

+`$ npm start` or
 `$ yarn start`

--For Concurrently Running both server and client  do as follow `$ npm run dev` or
+For Concurrently Running both server and client  do as follow

+`$ npm run dev` or
 `$ yarn dev`